 Sections 175.1, 175.2, 175.3, and 175.4 were adopted in 1985; they provide for an orderly transition from prior zoning to implementation of the Downtown Plan by grandfathering certain pipeline projects and Redevelopment Project Areas from specific provisions of the Planning Code.
 Section 175.5, adopted in 1987, provides for a similar transition to Neighborhood Commercial rezoning.
-Section 249.26 establishes a Downtown Housing Demonstration Special Use District on an 11,000 square foot lot at the corner of Market Street, Kearny Street, and Geary Avenue to demonstrate the effects of reducing the constraints placed on residential housing in the Downtown Core; this SUD sunsetted in 2008.
+Section 249.26 establishes a Downtown Housing Demonstration SUD on an 11,000 square foot lot at the corner of Market Street, Kearny Street, and Geary Avenue to demonstrate the effects of reducing the constraints placed on residential housing in the Downtown Core; this SUD sunsetted in 2008.

-Section 186 regulates existing non-conforming commercial uses in Residential districts.
+Section 186 regulates existing non-conforming commercial uses in Residential Districts.

-Section 209.8 establishes controls for Commercial Establishments in RH, RM, RTO, and RC zoning districts.
-Section 210.3 describes four Downtown Commercial C-3) districts.
-Section 212 establishes additional requirements for some permitted uses in certain C and M districts.
+Section 206.3 describes four Residential-Commercial (RC) Districts.
+Section 209.8 establishes controls for Commercial Establishments in specified zoning districts.
+Section 209.10 conditionally permits formula retail uses along Van Ness Avenue from Golden Gate Avenue to Chestnut Street.
+Section 210.3 describes four Downtown Commercial (C-3) Districts.
+Section 212 establishes additional requirements for some permitted uses in certain Commercial and Industrial Districts.
 Section 231 establishes controls on the location, permitted uses, size, parking, and operation of corner stores in RTO zoning districts.

-Section 253 requires conditional use authorization for buildings over 40 feet in Residential districts other than RTO districts.
+Section 253 requires conditional use authorization for buildings over 40 feet in Residential Districts other than RTO Districts.
 Section 253.2 describes building setbacks which the Planning Commission may require for buildings exceeding 40 feet along certain streets in the Van Ness SUD.